thirdweb-dev/js/.changeset/seven-walls-deny.md

 "@thirdweb-dev/react-native": patch
 ---

-Removes magic support in favor of embedded wallet
+Deprecates magicLink in favor of embedded wallet